OpenWebconcept/owc-zgw-api/docs/getting-started/collections.md

 # Collections

 Collections are like an array, but with builtin functions.
-They implement the `ArrayAccess` and `Iterator` interfaces, which means it's possible to use a collection like you would use an array.
+They implement the `ArrayAccess` and `Iterator` interfaces, which means it's possible to use a collection in a `foreach()` loop or access values like you would with an array (`$collection['array-key']`).

 The following methods are builtin: